Electrical emergencies and outages

 How we determine customer prices

-As part of our regulatory proposal we also need to submit a Pricing Methodology to the AER, detailing how we intend to recover our revenue from customers during each five year period via our network charges.
+As part of our regulatory proposal we also need to submit a Pricing Methodology to the AER, detailing how we intend to recover our revenue from our transmission customers during each five year period via our network charges.
 We then also need to revise our network charges each year in accordance with the National Electricity Rules (NER).

 Learn more about how our prices are determined: